kr-app/THCommon/README.md

 # THCommon

-Common claasses for all apps
+Common classes for all apps